adikelvianto/Adi_Kelvianto/README.md

 ## [Deep Learning Based Fly-Over Waypoints Control System for Business Jet Aircraft](https://github.com/adikelvianto/Fly-Over_Waypoints_ANN)
 ### September 2022
-This is my undergradute thesis project, with the goals are to **develop waypoint following controller deep learning model** espescially for **Cirrus Vision SF50** aircraft and **study the relationship between training data** that categorized by aircraft roll angle during the mission.
+This is my undergradute thesis project, with the goals are to **develop fly over waypoints controller system using deep learning method** espescially for **Cirrus Vision SF50** aircraft and **study the relationship between training data** that categorized by aircraft roll angle during the mission.
 This study give results that deep learning model generally increase closeness of the aircraft to the waypoint compared to the PID method, eventhough the dataset used is a piece of sliced data.
 It also shown that **wider datasets didn’t guarantee superior results** due to generalizations that model try to made.

 What I've done on this project are:
 * **Set up communication environment** between **X-Plane** and **MATLAB/Simulink**.